SwatiVerma2/Kubernetes-Notes/02_Architecture-K8s.md

 - It maintains network rules on the node to allow for communication between different pods (inside and outside the cluster).
 - It forwards traffic between pods and services based on the cluster's service and pod IPs.

+# Pods
+## What is a Pod in Kubernetes?
+- A Pod is the smallest, most basic unit of deployment in Kubernetes.
+- It represents a single instance of a running process in a cluster.
+- Each pod can contain one or more tightly coupled containers that share the same network namespace, IP address, and storage volumes.
+- Pods are **ephemeral**, meaning they can be created, destroyed, and replaced as needed.

+## Limitations of a Pod:

+**1. Ephemeral Nature:**

+Pods are designed to be temporary and can be destroyed and recreated by Kubernetes.
+If a pod dies, it won't automatically restart unless managed by a higher-level controller.

+**2. Lack of Scalability:**

+A pod is a single instance of an application.
+Managing and scaling multiple pods manually across nodes is complex without automation.

+**3. No Built-in Auto-Healing:**

+Pods do not automatically self-heal.
+If they fail, Kubernetes won’t restart them on its own unless they are part of a higher-level object.

+**4. Static Assignment:**

+Pods don't support dynamic placement or scaling across multiple nodes without the use of controllers.

+### Objects that Overcome Pod Limitations:

+- ReplicaSet:
+- Deployment:
+- StatefulSet:
+- DaemonSet:
+- Job/CronJob:
+- Horizontal Pod Autoscaler (HPA):